What are Populations?

 Updated over a week ago

-Populations are simply groups of people or companies that have significance to your business.
-You could think of them as segments or containers of data from your data source.
-These populations are most often mapped to key stages in your funnel, so common examples include Prospects, Open Opportunities, and Customers
+Populations are segments of data from your data source.
+These Populations align with key stages in your funnel, such as Prospects, Open Opportunities, and Customers.

 Populations serve two important purposes in Crossbeam:

-• Data cleansing.
-Everyone's data is dirty, and populations are a way of cleaning out the mess.
-Rather than share your entire list of accounts or every lead ever generated, you can use populations to refine your data into the segments that actually matter and reflect the reality of your business.
+• Data cleansing: Everyone's data is dirty, and Populations are a way of cleaning up this complexity.
+Rather than share your entire list of accounts or every lead generated, Populations enable you to distill your data into meaningful segments that truly reflect your business.

 Did this answer your question?